vvolkl/tkLayout/README.md

     mkdir geometries
     cp -r tkLayout/geometries/FCC/FCChh_v3.03 tkLayout/run/geometries

-The geometry description is structured across several configuration files, one of which is the main config file, e.g. FCChh_v3.03.cfg.
-The other files (like material description, individual modules description etc.) are included to the main file using directives command **@include**.
-In addition to the main geometry configuration file, there exist also a simulation run parameters config file: **SimParms** and file specifying momenta to be simulated etc. : **.tkgeometryrc**.
-The first file is included to the main config file by directive @include, the latter is automatically created once tkLayout is run for the first time in user's home directory. **.tkgeometryrc** file may be deleted, tkLayout will create a new one and ask user for redefining all its values.
+The geometry description is defined and structured across several configuration files, one of which is the main config file, e.g. `FCChh_v3.03.cfg`.
+The other files (like material description, individual modules description etc.) are included to the main file using the directive commands **@include**.
+In addition to the main geometry configuration file, there exist also a simulation run parameters file: **SimParms** and file specifying general settings: **.tkgeometryrc**.
+The first file is included to the main config file by directive `@include`, the latter is automatically created once tkLayout is run for the first time in user's home directory.
+The **.tkgeometryrc** file may be deleted, tkLayout will create a new one and ask user for redefining all its values.
 This file may also be directly modified by a user, the following parameters are particularly important:

     TKG_LAYOUTDIRECTORY="$userhome/tkLayout/run" -> Look for geometry layouts in this directory
     TKG_STANDARDDIRECTORY="$userhome/tkLayout/run" -> Look for standard config files in this directory (xml, config, etc.)